MartaVanin/MartaVanin.github.io/content/authors/admin/_index.md

 # List (academic) interests or hobbies
 interests:
  - system monitoring, through state estimation,
  - system identification/parameter estimation either in (near-)real-time or with historical data,
  - optimal asset management to increase the penetration of renewable energy resources without causing congestion,
  - technical and policy considerations on smart meters and their capabilities,
-  - "digital twins".
+ - "digital twins"

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons